Mogensen–Scott encoding: Comparison to the Church encoding

 With this generalization, the Scott and Church encodings coincide on all enumerated datatypes (such as the boolean datatype) because each constructor is a constant (no parameters).

 Concerning the practicality of using either the Church or Scott encoding for programming, there is a symmetric trade-off: Church-encoded numerals support a constant-time addition operation and have no better than a linear-time predecessor operation; Scott-encoded numerals support a constant-time predecessor operation and have no better than a linear-time addition operation.

 Type definitions

 Church-encoded data and operations on them are typable in system F, as are Scott-encoded data and operations.
 However, the encoding is significantly more complicated.

 The type of the Scott encoding of the natural numbers is the positive recursive type:

-Full recursive types are not part of System F, but positive recursive types can are expressible in System F via the encoding:
+Full recursive types are not part of System F, but positive recursive types are expressible in System F via the encoding:

-Combining these twos fact yields the System F type of the Scott encoding:
+Combining these two facts yields the System F type of the Scott encoding:

 This can be contrasted with the type of the Church encoding:

 The Church encoding is a second-order type, but the Scott encoding is fourth-order!